Just about every gym-goer has heard someone claim that results are determined 90% by diet and 10% by exercise.

 At the end of the day, eat as many meals as you like so long as you avoid the extremes of eating say 10 times per day or only once per day.

 Psychology of Dieting: What IIFYM Teaches Us

-There is certainly an emotional/psychological connection with human eating behavior, so you should eat foods you genuinely enjoy while making sure to achieve your macronutrient and micronutrient quotas; these two things are most certainly not mutually exclusive.
+There is certainly an emotional and psychological connection with human eating behavior.
+You should eat foods you genuinely enjoy while making sure to achieve your macronutrient and micronutrient quotas; these two things are most certainly not mutually exclusive.

-You want to be “hardcore”?
-Than use your brain and figure out how to implement foods you genuinely want to eat into your diet.
+Do you want to be “hardcore”?
+Then use your brain and figure out how to implement foods you genuinely want to eat into your diet.
 That’s the quintessential essence of someone who has control over their life and has found a proper, healthy balance with their food intake.

-When you think about the biological basis for eating, it really boils down to being something that sustains us, and nourishes us, both mentally and physically.
-Eating is not a chore, nor should it be taken for granted given how privileged first-world countries are to have plenty of food.
-If there’s one thing all individuals can learn from IIFYM, it’s that a healthy diet reinforces one’s psychological connection with food while propelling them towards their health, physique and performance goals.
+When you think about the biological basis for eating, it really boils down to being something that sustains and nourishes us, both mentally and physically.
+Eating is not a chore, nor should it be taken for granted.

 - Smith, C. F., Williamson, D. A., Bray, G. A., & Ryan, D. H. (1999).
 Flexible vs. Rigid dieting strategies: relationship with adverse behavioral outcomes.Appetite, 32(3), 295-305.